 For decades, wood siding has been a favorite among homeowners who want their homes to look warm and rustic.
-Today, you can find wood siding in a variety of wood species and here, our siding installation experts tell you how to install it yourself:
+Today, you can find wood siding in a variety of wood species and here, our siding installation experts tell you how to install wood siding yourself:

 - Before you begin your siding installation, make sure your home’s exterior has a layer of plywood sheathing covered with felt paper.